maargenton/go-fileutils/README.md

 ---------------------------

-Package `fileutils` is a collection of filesystem utilities including directory traversal with symlinks support, finding file and folders with extended glob pattern, filename manipulation and atomic file operations.
+Package `fileutils` is a collection of filename manipulation and filesystem utilities including directory traversal with symlinks support, finding file and folders with extended glob pattern, and atomic file operations.

-> **NOTE:** This package is directly usable on all Unix-like operating systems,
-> and its API is now stable as of v0.5.0 -- Windows support still requires more
-> work.
+To help support non-unix platforms, it also includes ad set of functions that are similar to those found in package "path/filepath", but but using '/' as path separator, and preserving trailing separator for directory filenames.

 ## Installation

     go get github.com/maargenton/go-fileutils

 ## Key features

+### Filenames with consistent '/' separator

+All unix platforms use '/' as path separator, and while windows recommends using `\\`, it also accepts paths with regular forward slash as path separators.
+For that reason, this package takes the stance of always using forward slash as path separator.
+The immediate benefit is that all relative paths become platform agnostic, freeing the cross-platform client code from having to deal with special cases for windows.

+The notion of absolute path remains different across platforms, but they can still be manipulated safely and consistently without having to deal with platform-specific special cases in most instances.

 ### Atomic file operations